 Fort Churchill was one of the original US Army forts built to help with the flood of overland pioneers making their way to California.
-Adobe structures in ruin, plus the wetlands along the river make for ideal scenery.
+Adobe structures in ruin, plus the sagebrush wetlands and cottonwoods along the river make for ideal scenery.
 A Pony Express route too!

 Shall we call it the first of the California Welcome Centers?